310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-Ho*ho*.
+Ho<em>ho</em>.
 Chiaki-san, you said that?
-You couldn’t get yourself to mention it before, so what made you change your mind?
+You couldn’t get yourself to mention it before, sooo what made you change your mind?
 {% endbubble %}

 {% bubble Chiaki %}